wituwitu/WySCHC/README.md

 ## Overview

-This is a basic implementation of the SCHC F/R protocol for large packets.
+This is a basic implementation of the SCHC F/R protocol for large packets and an emulated uplink loss rate.
 It is intended for use in the Sigfox network, but the ultimate goal is to use it under *any* LPWAN techology.
 You can read more about SCHC and its parameters for the Sigfox network in these links: